 - I operate in New York City.
 How does this affect me?

-New York City has enforced the Stop Credit Discrimination in Employment Act (SCDEA) since 2015.
-If you are compliant with NYC law, you are likely compliant with the new State law, as the exemptions are very similar.
-However, you should ensure your policies align with whichever law provides greater protection to the employee.
+- If you are compliant with NYC's Stop Credit Discrimination in Employment Act, you are likely compliant with the new State law, as the exemptions are similar.
+Confirm your policies align with whichever law provides greater protection to the employee.

 - Does this prohibit criminal background checks?